peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Errors and Exceptions</b>

-Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless noted otherwise.
+Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless the operation's documentation expressly states that another result happens when a signaling NaN is passed to that operation.

-Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.
+Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless the operation's documentation expressly states that another result happens when a quiet NaN is passed to that operation.
 Invalid operations will also return a quiet NaN, as stated in the individual methods.

 Unless noted otherwise, passing a null arbitrary-precision decimal argument to any method here will throw an exception.